 The Russell W. Myers Scholarship Fund was established in 1983 to honor Mr. Myers, the founder of The Land Conservancy of New Jersey, and the first scholarship was issued the following year.
 Mr. Myers was an outstanding leader in the field of conservation who served as the first Director of the Morris County Park Commission for more than a quarter century.
 His dynamic leadership established the Morris County Park System as the largest county park system in the State of New Jersey and one of the finest in the nation.

-The Scholarship Program is administered by the Board of Trustees of The Land Conservancy of New Jersey.
+The scholarship program is administered by our board of trustees.
 Payment of the scholarship is made directly to the institution that the successful candidate attends.
-Applications for 2020 are available now and must be postmarked by April 1. *

-If you have questions about our scholarship program, please contact Barbara McCloskey at BMcCloskey@tlc-nj.org or (973) 541-1010 x14
+If you have questions about our scholarship program, please contact Danielle Wolfrum at firstname.lastname@example.org or (973) 541-1010 x25.

 Established in 2000, The Land Conservancy of New Jersey’s Internship Program has served as an essential component of our Education Program helping to fulfill our mission of educating the next generation of environmental leaders.